Naomichi Ueda: Cercle Brugge

 It was announced on 12 July 2018 that Ueda is moving abroad for the first time in his career by agreeing to join Belgian First Division A side Cercle Brugge.
 The move was confirmed, as he signed a four–year contract on an undisclosed fee.
-Upon joining Cercle Brugge, the club's chairman France Schotte said: "Ueda is a defender who has already gained a lot of experience as a basic player with the Japanese top team Kashima Antlers.
+Upon joining Cercle Brugge, the club's chairman Frans Schotte said: "Ueda is a defender who has already gained a lot of experience as a basic player with the Japanese top team Kashima Antlers.
 With his discipline, boundless commitment and footballing potential, Ueda as a Japanese international is a real asset to Cercle Brugge!"

 Ueda made his Cercle Brugge debut, starting the whole game and keeping a clean sheet, in a 0–0 draw against Standard Liège.
 Since making his debut for the club, Ueda found himself rotating in the starting line-up, as he began to fight for his first team place.
 From February to the end of the league's regular season, Ueda was dropped from the starting line-up, although he appeared twice for the side.
 It wasn't until on 6 April 2019 when Ueda scored his first goal for Cercle Brugge, scoring from a header, in a 3–2 win against Royal Excel Mouscron.
 After the match, he was named Man of the Match.
 At the end of the 2018–19 season, Ueda finished his first season, making twenty–seven appearances and scoring once in all competitions.
 Reflecting on his first season, Manager Laurent Guyot said about Ueda: "Ueda moved to Belgium just after the World Cup in Russia and this was his first time living outside Japan.
 It has not been easy for him because he has had to adapt to so many things such as the language, the culture, his new teammates and then there is also the competition within the team.
 It is not easy to communicate with him, but he is well within the group."

 At the start of the 2019–20 season, Ueda continued to regain his first team place, playing in the centre–back position, as the club displayed a poor start to the season, winning once in the first six league matches.
 After missing three matches between 14 September 2019 and 28 September 2019, he made his return to the starting line-up on 6 October 2019, in a 6–0 loss against Zulte Waregem.
 Shortly after, Ueda began to regain his first team place for the next three months.
 However, he lost his first team place in the starting line–up and found himself placed on the substitute bench, as Cercle Brugge began battling in the relegation zone.
 Eventually, the club managed to secure their top-flight status after the season was cancelled because of the COVID-19 pandemic.
 At the end of the 2019–20 season, Ueda finished his first season, making twenty appearances in all competitions.